DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Author: Dr Duncan Lyons, Resident Medical Officer, Gold Coast University Hospital, Gold Coast, Queensland, Australia.
 Medical Editor: Dr Helen Gordon, Dermatology Registrar, Auckland, New Zealand.
 DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 Copy edited by Gus Mitchell.
 July 2020.

-Apocrine chromhidrosis is the production of coloured sweat from the apocrine sweat glands.
+Apocrine chromhidrosis is the production of coloured sweat by apocrine sweat glands.

 Apocrine chromhidrosis is rare.
-It usually starts after puberty once the apocrine glands have matured.
-Chromhidrosis occurs in both sexes .
+It usually starts after puberty once the apocrine glands have matured, but has also been reported in infants.
+Chromhidrosis occurs in both sexes.

-Apocrine chromhidrosis is usually due to lipofuscin granules in the apocrine sweat glands.
+Apocrine chromhidrosis is due to lipofuscin granules in the apocrine sweat glands.
 It is thought that lipofuscin is produced from the oxidation of unsaturated fatty acids within the gland.
+Higher levels of oxidation result in darker colours.
 It is unknown why this happens.

 Apocrine chromhidrosis presents with coloured sweat localised to the distribution of the apocrine glands in the axillae, on the face (particularly the cheeks), breast areolae, and anogenital regions.

-Sweat may be coloured blue, black, green, brown, or yellow, depending on the oxidation state of the lipofuscin staining the skin and clothing [1,2].
+Sweat may be coloured blue, black, green, brown, or yellow, depending on the oxidation state of the lipofuscin, staining the skin and clothing.
+It is noticed by the patient particularly after exercise or emotional stress, and can result in having to change clothing multiple times each day.

-Pseudochromhidrosis is sweat coloured after it has been secreted.
+Pseudochromhidrosis is sweat that becomes discolored after it has been secreted.
 It is more common than chromhidrosis.

-Apocrine chromhidrosis is often diagnosed clinically.
-The following may be used to confirm the diagnosis .
+Apocrine chromhidrosis is usually diagnosed clinically.
+The following may be used to confirm the diagnosis:

 Other tests may include: